LakesideMiners/keysmashzappies/README.md

 I need a better dataset as well, that or the algthoerm im using isnt right for this.

+# IGNORE ALL BELOW FOR  NOW!
+THIS IS THE KERAS BRANCH!
+BASED ON https://towardsdatascience.com/character-level-cnn-with-keras-50391c3adf33

 note that if you get
 ```ValueError: np.nan is an invalid document, expected byte or unicode string.```